 India is preparing to land on the moon.
-In less than 24 hours, past midnight at 2.51 am on Monday, the country’s second lunar mission called Chandrayaan-2 will be launched into space.
+In less than 24 hours, on Monday, July 22, at 2.43 pm, the country’s second lunar mission called Chandrayaan-2 is scheduled to be launched into space.

 The Indian Space Research Organisation will fire the rocket on Sriharikota island, off the coast of Andhra Pradesh.
 Called the Geosynchronous Satellite Launch Vehicle Mark-III, it has been nicknamed Baahubali by the Telugu media, a reference to the blockbuster film featuring a bulked-up warrior, because it can carry a payload of up to four tonnes.